CD-wise/Lecturers-Attendance-System/README.md

 ⭐ Show Support
 If you found this project useful, please ⭐ star the repo and share it with others!
 ---

-### 📘 Description for GitHub Repo (Use this for the repo's **"About"** section):

-> A web-based system for recording and tracking lecturers' attendance.
-Built with HTML, CSS, JavaScript, and Firebase for real-time database functionality.

----

-Let me know if you want me to:
-- Add screenshots to your README
-- Create a hosted version (Firebase hosting guide)
-- Connect it with a login system (admin/student roles)

-I'm ready to help!